adobe/reactor-sdk-javascript/README.md

 Every SDK function [has an integration test](./blob/master/test/intg) that demonstrates its correctness.
 (Well, correct for at least *one* use).
 These tests also provide you working examples for every library function.
-[Actually, over here in reality, the claim that *all* functions have integration tests is not actually exactly, well, you know... **true**. &lt;sigh&gt; Let's call that claim "***aspirational***"? `:-)` &lt;/sigh&gt; We're almost there, but a few remain to be implemented -- hopefully, soon.]
+[This isn't quite true yet.
+We're almost there, but a few remain to be implemented.]

 For a complete and self-contained example program, see [examples.js](./blob/master/test/intg/examples.test.js), which is included in